 The AZ-500 credential demonstrates a cloud professional’s expertise in implementing Azure security controls that secure identity, access, data, applications, and networks in cloud and hybrid environments as part of an end-to-end infrastructure.

 Prerequisites: Candidates are required to have practical experience in administration of Azure and hybrid environments, in addition to infrastructure as code, security operations processes, cloud capabilities, and Azure services.

 To learn more about Microsoft certifications, click here.

 Master the Fundamentals of Cloud Security

-According to (ISC)2’s 2021 Cybersecurity Workforce Survey, the top skill that professionals are prioritizing for 2022 is cloud security.
+According to (ISC)2’s 2022 Cybersecurity Workforce Survey, the top skill for professionals is cloud security.
 With more organizations currently planning or undergoing cloud migration, ensuring employees understand the how and why behind securely configuring cloud infrastructure is critical.

-For those who may be new to the field or are interested in gaining a foundational understanding of cloud security may benefit from vendor-agnostic training.
-CyberVista now offers a Cloud Security Essentials on-demand course that focuses on building the baseline knowledge and skills needed for secure cloud development and implementation.
+Those who may be new to the field or are interested in gaining a foundational understanding of cloud security may benefit from vendor-agnostic training.
+N2K now offers a Cloud Security Essentials on-demand course that focuses on building the baseline knowledge and skills needed for secure cloud development and implementation.